 4. A letter of recommendation from your school principal, department head, district administrator or home-schooling association president as appropriate.
 Letters of recommendation should be included in your application packet.
 Please ask your referee to sign across the seal on the back of the envelope containing the letter.

-Three copies of your completed application (cover sheet, resume, essay, letter of reference) should be mailed to:
+One copy only of your completed application (cover sheet, resume, essay, letter of reference) should be mailed to:

 Cortland, NY 13045